prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 - **not using the Prisma client** (e.g. because you're using Prisma bindings).
 - **building a GraphQL API using `nexus-prisma`**.

 Both scenarios will be covered in other upgrade guides.
-In this guide, we'll take a look at migrating a REST API from Prisma 1 to the Prisma Framework based on this [Prisma 1 example](https://github.com/prisma/prisma-examples/tree/master/typescript/rest-express).
+In this guide, we'll take a look at migrating a REST API from Prisma 1 to Prisma 2 based on this [Prisma 1 example](https://github.com/prisma/prisma-examples/tree/master/typescript/rest-express).

 > **Note**: If you're upgrading a project that uses `nexus-prisma`, be sure to check out [@AhmedElywa](https://github.com/AhmedElywa)'s project [`create-nexus-type`](https://github.com/oahtech/create-nexus-type) that converts Prisma models into Nexus `objectType` definitions.

-## 1. Install the Prisma Framework CLI
+## 1. Install Prisma 2 CLI

-The Prisma Framework CLI is currently available as the [`prisma2`](https://www.npmjs.com/package/prisma2) package on npm.
+Prisma 2 CLI is currently available as the [`prisma2`](https://www.npmjs.com/package/prisma2) package on npm.
 You can install it in your Node.js project as follows (be sure to invoke this command in the directory where your `package.json` is located):

 ```
 npm install prisma2 --save-dev